matthewcrews/blog/content/blog/2020-12-07-reindeer-secret-santa-assignment-problem.md

 let findAssignments (santas:SecretSanta list) =
 ```

 I now want to get the list of reindeer that I will be working with and create sets of `Giver` and `Receiver`.
-This reason for storing this data in a `Set` will become apparent in a few moments.
+The reason for storing this data in a `Set` will become apparent in a few moments.

 ```fsharp
 let reindeer =